 Nursing home and home care costs are considerable.
-Over a period of years these costs could substantially reduce or eliminate the assets of many persons.
+Over years these costs could substantially reduce or eliminate the assets of many persons.
 Long-term care insurance can be purchased from commercial insurers to cover part or all of the potential cost.
 The insurance premium depends on four factors: